yaikobzeray/dev-journal/activity_log.md

 Set up gRPC reflection on the Go server.
 Makes it testable via grpcurl without knowing proto files.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Friday, 05 January 2024 — Entry 1

+Built a FastAPI endpoint with Pydantic v2 schema validation.
+The automatic OpenAPI docs at /docs are incredibly useful.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*